Ten Famous People Born on Christmas Day

 Clara Barton (1823-1912)

 Clarissa Harlowe Barton was born in 1821 in Oxford, MA to Stephen Barton and Sarah Stone.
-As a child, healing came natural to her.
+As a child, healing came naturally to her.
 When her brother injured himself falling off the barn, Clara was the one who sat by his side aiding his recovery.
 She was 10 years old.

 She became a teacher in 1838 and later opened her own free school in New Jersey.
 After teaching for 12 years, she went to work for the U.S. Patent Office.
 She may have been the first woman to hold a job in the U.S. government.